 The ability to analyse problematic situations, and develop appropriate and sustainable solutions is key to organisational performance and success.
-This course is suitable for professionals whose roles demand sound decision-making in the face of a challenge.
+This problem solving training course is suitable for professionals whose roles demand sound decision-making in the face of a challenge.

 BenefitsThis course aims to increase your awareness of how to analyse problems that arise, and how to employ techniques to generate solutions.
 You will also be able to more effectively manage the implementation and monitoring of a solution, after a decision has been reached.

 And more could be learnt on a facilitator course.